-Sometimes, you pay for business goods and services before you use them.
-These kinds of purchases require special attention in your books.
-Do you know how to record prepaid expenses?
-If not, follow this simple guide to accounting for prepaid expenses to keep your accounting records accurate.
+So, do you know how to record prepaid expenses?
+Don’t panic if you don’t.
+Instead, follow this simple guide to recording prepaid expenses to keep your accounting records accurate.

-The following list shows common examples of prepaid expenses:
+The following list shows common prepaid expenses examples:

 - Small business insurance policies